Shadshere/ToDoList/README.md

 Automatic .NET Framework Installation:
 •	If .NET Framework 4.7.2 is not installed, Windows will automatically prompt to download and install it
-•	This is a one-time requirement and takes about 5-10 minutes 🔧 First Time Setup
+•	This is a one-time requirement and takes about 5-10 minutes

+🔧 First Time Setup :
 1. Run the application using any of the methods above
 2. Grant permissions if Windows asks for file access
 3. Start adding tasks!
 The app will automatically create its data storage

-📊 Features You Can Use
+📊 Features You Can Use :
-✨ Core Features:
-•	➕ Add tasks with optional due dates
+➕ Add tasks with optional due dates
-•	✅ Mark tasks as completed
+✅ Mark tasks as completed
-•	✏️ Edit existing tasks
+✏️ Edit existing tasks
-•	🗑️ Delete tasks
+🗑️ Delete tasks
-•	📅 Set due dates with smart date display
+📅 Set due dates with smart date display

-🛡️ Security & Privacy
+🛡️ Security & Privacy :
 •	✅ No internet required - Works completely offline
 •	✅ No personal data collection - All data stays on your computer
 •	✅ Portable storage - Your tasks are saved in a simple text file
 •	✅ Easy backup - Just copy the tasks.txt file from %AppData%\MyToDoList\

-🎯 Quick Start Guide
+🎯 Quick Start Guide :
 1. Install and run the application
 2. Type a task in the text box (e.g., "Buy groceries")
 3. Optionally set a due date by checking "Set due date"